 mediated by an authorization server, which is not considered to be

-Existing authentication and authorization protocols will be used where
+Existing authentication and authorization protocols will be evaluated and

-applicable to build the constrained-environment solution.
-This requires
+used where applicable to build the constrained-environment solution.
+This

 subset of them and restricting the options within each of the